zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/asp-net-mvc-3.md

 ---
 nav_title: ASP.NET MVC 3
 title: Using Kendo UI with ASP.NET MVC 3
-description: How to use Kendo UI Complete for ASP.NET in ASP.NET MVC 3 applications
+description: How to use Telerik UI  for ASP.NET in ASP.NET MVC 3 applications
 ---

 # Kendo UI in ASP.NET MVC 3 applications